lourduradjou/Break-Out-Game-Js/README.md

 - **Scoring System:** Keep track of your performance with a built-in scoring system.
 Compete with yourself or challenge friends to beat high scores.

-- **Responsive Design:** Enjoy a seamless gaming experience across various devices, thanks to the responsive design and layout.

 ## How to Play: